Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * Vector Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
     * Visual Observations: None
 * Reset Parameters: One, corresponding to size of ball.
-* Benchmark Total Cumulative Reward: 0
+* Benchmark Mean Reward: 0

 ## Push Block